TrieToSucceed/AirBnB_clone_v2/README.md

 This is the console /command interpreter for the Holberton Airbnb clone project.
 The console can be used to store objects in and retrieve objects from a JSON file.

 ### Additional features include:
--implementation of MySQL database using SQLAlchemy -contains scripts to deploy static html/css code to web server
+* implementation of MySQL database using SQLAlchemy
+* contains scripts to deploy static html/css code to web server

 ### Supported classes:
 * BaseModel